curioustorvald/TerranVirtualDisk/TerranVirtualDisk/Spec.md

 - entries are not guaranteed to be sorted, even though the disk cracker will make it sorted.
 - Root entry (ID=0) however, must be the first entry that comes right after the header.
 - Name of the root entry is undefined, the DiskCracker defaults it as "(root)", but it can be anything.
-- Parent node of the root is undefined; do not make an assumption that root node's parent is 0.
+- Parent node of the root is undefined; do not make an assume that root node's parent is 0.

 ###  Entry Header
-    Int64       EntryID (random Long).
-This act as "jump" position for directory listing.
-                NOTE: Index 0 must be a root "Directory" Int64       EntryID of parent directory
-    UInt8       Flag for file or directory or symlink 0b d000 00tt, where:
-                tt - 0x01: Normal file, 0x02: Directory list, 0x03: Symlink
-                d - discard the entry if the bit is set UInt8[3]    <Reserved>
-    Uint8[256]  File name (UTF-8 is recommended)
     Int32       EntryID (random Integer).
 This act as "jump" position for directory listing.
                 NOTE: Index 0 must be a root "Directory"; 0xFEFEFEFE is invalid (used as footer marker) Int32       EntryID of parent directory